mdasberg/grunt-ng-apimock/README.md

     ngApimock.selectScenario(require('path/to/mocks/partials.json'), 'passThrough'); // passThrough is the name of the scenario
     ngApimock.selectScenario(require('path/to/mocks/countryService.json'), 'ok'); // ok is the name of the scenario ngApimock.addMockModule(); // add the mock module
+    ngApimock.setGlobalVariable('someKey', 'someValue'); // add or update a global variable which will be used to replace in the response data.

     it('should do something', function() {
         ngApimock.selectScenario(require('path/to/mocks/partials.json'), 'another'); // at runtime you can change a scenario